huddyyeo/high_freq_trading/README.md

 We see somewhat of a trend, where the extreme quartiles are more likely to have a negative slope.
 In category 1, (price-MA) is very negative.
 A negative slope means edge is positive, indicating a price much lower than the moving average leads to a future increase in price.
 In category 8, (price-MA) is very positive.
-A negative slope means, edge is negative, indicating a price much higher than the moving average leads to a future decrease in price.
+A negative slope means edge is negative, indicating a price much higher than the moving average leads to a future decrease in price.
 Thus we observe that a negative slope in category 1 and 8 makes sense and it indicates mean-reversion.
 A positive slope means that a positive value of (price-MA) leads to a future increase in price and vice verse for negative values.
 This is hence momentum and can be expected for smaller values of (price-MA).
 We have thus identified a pattern in the trading data.

+To be continued.